IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 In this lab you will create an App Connect API to push client data to Salesforce.
 This will occur whenever a user interacts with the API.

+For this exercise, we want to create an API that can be called with details of a new contact (i.e. First Name, Last name and Email), which will result in a new **Contac** record being created in Salesforce.
+The API should return a ClientID for the new contact, and a code of 200 if successful.

 ## Steps

 1. [Sign up for Salesforce Developer Edition](#1-sign-up-for-salesforce-developer-edition)